natloose/TheMovieDB-API/README.md

+# themoviedb API

-Connects to TheMovieDB API and requests information.
+Connects to TheMovieDB API v3 and requests information.